Sarah Haoda Todd: Angau Angels

 Haoda Todd has helped the Angau Angels organize fashion shows to raise money for the Angau Memorial General Hospital.
-When the 6th PNG Games were held in Lae, she directed the Angau Angels Fashion Extravaganza, which featured work from a range of PNG fashion designers, modeled by seventy young people who were born at the hospital or had otherwise benefited from its services.
+When the 6th PNG Games were held in Lae, she directed the Angau Angels Fashion Extravaganza, which featured work from a range of PNG fashion designers, modeled by seventy young people who were born in the hospital or had otherwise benefited from its services.

-One of her Angau Angels models is Alang Isaac, who has worked runways for PNGianKala in various countries, as well as singing for the domestically popular band, Jokema.

 Beauty pageants

 Herself a former Miss Papua New Guinea, Haoda Todd was a judge in the Miss South Pacific beauty pageant in 2014.

 She was a judge for the Digicel PNG Foundation's 2016 Men of Honor Awards, Community Leadership category.

 Personal life

 Originally from Poreporena, Port Moresby, she married her husband, entrepreneur Gordon Todd, on 23 July 2005.
-They live in Lae, They have five children.
+They live in Lae.